 This post is based on a message by Martyn Isles of the Australian Christian Lobby.

-Victoria has the toughest lockdowns we’ve experienced at Stage 4 in 31 local government areas in Melbourne.
+Victoria has the toughest lock-downs we’ve experienced at Stage 4 in 31 local government areas in Melbourne.
 That’s over 5 million people!
-There are only four reasons to leave the house: necessary work in education, necessary goods and services, medical care and compassionate reasons, and exercise.
+There are only four reasons to leave the house: necessary work, necessary goods and services, medical care and compassionate reasons, and exercise.
 But exercise is limited to one hour per day within 5 km of your home.
 Shopping is limited to one person per household per day, within 5 km of your home.
 A curfew applies between 8pm and 5am, which is astonishing in a free country.
 And it’s the usual stuff with non-essential businesses closed.
 And most who still have jobs are working from home.
 But as a result of these measures 500,000 workers have been stood down with more to come.
 All this is done to save lives.
-But I wonder whether there is more harm being done than good.
-Whether we are creating fear where we shouldn’t be. (more…)
+But I wonder whether there is more harm being done than good?
+Whether we are creating fear where we shouldn’t be? (more…)

 A video by Philip Nunn, Eindhoven, The Netherlands